D^3 at Harvard Lifecycle Growth Ecosystem

 To drive awareness and traffic, I designed paid and organic social assets that promoted D3’s AI learning programs and upcoming conferences.
 The creative emphasized clarity, strong hierarchy, and benefit-led messaging designed to quickly communicate value in fast-scrolling environments.

 Each asset aligned visually and strategically with its corresponding landing page, ensuring continuity in tone and user expectation.
 Variations were created to support testing and performance iteration, with messaging refined based on engagement insights and audience response.
+Mainly advertised on HBR, Neuron Newsletter, LinkedIn and Instagram.

 Lead Generation Landing Page